 “Anything you ask your students to do repeatedly should be made into a routine.” -Michael Linsin, The Classroom Management Secret.

 Routines help us preserve learning time.
 They help cut down on misbehavior, and they allow our rooms to run like well-oiled machines.
 When our routines go awry and communication falters, it’s frustrating for all parties involved.
 When this happens, it’s important not to give up!
 There are steps you can take to help fix your failing routines.
-Check out the video to see how!
+Check out the video below to see how!

 When reevaluating your routines and expectations you should:

 1. Reevaluate the purpose and function of the routine.

 Does the routine actually improve the learning environment of your classroom?
 Is it something that your students should do every day?